raspberrypilearning/dojo-mentoring/en/step_1.md

 + Learn a little about the most popular coding languages used in Dojos
 + Know what resources are available to support mentors

-This training will primarily focus on supporting guidance mentors and technical mentors to develop their knowledge and confidence to support young learners.
+This training will primarily focus on supporting volunteers who mentor young learners through providing guidance or technical support.

 ## A Dojo in action